olliw42/mLRS-docu/docs/SEEEDSTUDIO_WIO_E5.md

 - [Product Page](https://wiki.seeedstudio.com/LoRa_E5_mini/)
 - [3D Model](https://www.thingiverse.com/thing:6108814)

-This board is well suited for building a Tx mLRS module, and - if the somewhat larger weight and size is no concern - also for building a Rx module.
+This board is well suited for building a Tx mLRS module, and - if the somewhat larger weight and size is no concern - also for building a receiver.

 ### As Tx Module ###